Zimperium/zScanMarketplace/README.md

 ​
     - Within your GitHub repository, click the **Security** tab.
     - Click on **Code scanning**, and each finding is listed here.
-    - You can drill further into the details by clicking on each, and you can view:
+    - You can drill further into the details by clicking on each finding, and you can view:
         - Recommendations
         - Code Snippets
         - General Descriptions